Ryan018/Deep-Learning-Final-Project/README.md

 # Related work
 - what papers/ideas inspired you, what datasets did you use, etc

 We were inspired from the work in homework 2 using RNNs to train our model on a corpus and generate text.
 We wanted to see if it would be possible to analyze Reddit posts rather than a standard corpus as well as apply some form of linear/binary predictor.
 We used the Reddit PushShift archive which contains an archive of all Reddit posts in order to bypass the Reddit API restrictions for collecting large datasets.
-We used Google's pre-trained BERT model which is a masked language model using next sentence prediction in order to have an english language basis for analyzing post text.
+We used Google's pre-trained BERT model which is a masked language model using next sentence prediction in order to have an english language basis for further training on post text.

 # Methodology
 - what is your approach/solution/what did you do?